ether/ep_comments_page/README.md

 npm install
 ```

+## Extra settings
+This plugin has some extra features that can be enabled by changing values on `settings.json` of your Etherpad instance.

-## Alternative comment display
+### Alternative comment display
-The plugin also provides an alternative way to display comments.
+There is an alternative way to display comments.
 Instead of having all comments visible on the right of the page, you can have just an icon on the right margin of the page.
 Comment details are displayed when user clicks on the comment icon:

 ![Screen shot](http://i.imgur.com/cEo7PdL.png)